simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

   * Make the URLs for the cron module work again (#1248).
   * Email error reports now include metadata again (#1269).
   * Fix exampleauth module when using the legacy UI (#1275).
+  * Fix authorize module when using custom reject message.
   * Documentation improvements.

 ## Version 1.18.4